The Watch You Don’t Have to Think About – Vertex M100A

 When the Watch Carries the Moment

 I made it to the client meeting.
 The sweater was fine.
 The jeans were…on.
 The Vertex was perfect.
-The client noticed it, of course, and we ended up discussing the Dirty Dozen watches and why this is my favorite modern version.
+The client noticed it, of course, and we ended up discussing the Dirty Dozen watches and why this is my favorite version of one.
 The meeting went great.

 And later, while driving home, I caught my reflection in the rear-view and realized something: the M100A hadn’t just gone with my outfit, it had gone with the moment.